hybridly/hybridly/docs/guide/title-and-meta.md

 The latest `useHead` call is persisted, which means you may override `titleTemplate` on a layout.

-Page titles may be defined using the `title` property in page components.
+Page titles may be defined using the `title` property in view components.

 :::code-group
 ```vue [layouts/default.vue]